-People across UK take to streets, protesting Trump's travel ban
+Travel ban protests stretch from US to UK

 - Comparing Trump to previous presidents

-The protests in England and Scotland come on the heels of a weekend of American demonstrations targeting the travel ban.
+The protests in England and Scotland came on the heels of a weekend of American demonstrations targeting the travel ban.

-Airports where there were protests included Los Angeles, San Francisco, Washington, Dallas, New York's JFK, Raleigh, Houston, Seattle, Portland and Atlanta.
+Airports where detained travelers were held became the focal point, including Los Angeles, San Francisco, Washington, Dallas, New York's JFK, Raleigh, Houston, Seattle, Portland and Atlanta.

 Protesters also converged at major landmarks, including the White House, Boston's Copley Square and Battery Park in Manhattan.